 About the Initiative

-The North Carolina Alcoholic Beverage Control Commission was charged by Governor Pat McCrory with directly addressing the issue of underage drinking.
-The ABC Commission established the North Carolina Initiative to Reduce Underage Drinking.
-The Initiative immediately undertook first-of-its-kind quantitative and qualitative research throughout the state to understand the magnitude of the problem and the mindset of parents and children.
+The North Carolina Alcoholic Beverage Control Commission has been charged by Governors McCrory and Cooper with directly addressing the issue of underage drinking.
+The ABC Commission established the Initiative to Reduce Underage Drinking, which in addition to local community outreach, conducts annual statewide quantitative and qualitative research surveys to gauge the magnitude of the problem and the mindset of parents and children.
 The results of these collaborative efforts form the basis of the messaging of the ongoing Talk it Out multi-media campaign.

 Together, we can prevent underage drinking.